 Where essential out of hours works are required, the community will be notified ahead of time.

 How will you protect the health of the local community while the new Inner Sydney High School is being constructed?

 In accordance with Safe Work Australia and City of Sydney requirements, a safety fence has been erected around the construction site to provide a physical separation to the building works and prohibit student and public entry onto the work site.
 Construction-related vehicle movements around the site are restricted, according to agreed times and conditions.
 In accordance with legislated safety guidelines, construction noise and air quality monitoring is being carried out during construction.

 Inevitably, there will be some noise associated with construction, but every care is being taken to minimise noise and disruption to the school and the surrounding community.
 The site layout has been carefully considered by the project team to minimise impacts on school operation during 2020.

 The refurbished heritage buildings are scheduled to be completed by January 2020, with construction of the new building due for completion by late 2020.

 When will photos and video of the new buildings and construction be shared with the community?

-Construction time lapse footage is being updated monthly.
+Construction photos and time lapse footage are being regularly updated on this website.